AusDTO/dta-website/_posts/2017-12-07-smart-cities-dashboard.md

 ## Taking on the challenge

 So how did we make it easy for users to understand this large amount of data?
-How did we make it plain english enough for member of general public to understand, as well as being meaningful to those users who are intimately familiar with the technical details of the data indicators?
+How did we make it plain english enough for the general public to understand, as well as being meaningful to those users who are intimately familiar with the technical details of the data indicators?

 Through our research we learned that there was a strong user need to have a single access for information and statistics about our cities.
 They told us they wanted to see how their city was performing, but also how it compared to other cities.